 In the most advanced stages of Alzheimer's disease, people no longer recognize family members, understand language or are able to perform the most basic life tasks.
 The final phase of the disease may last from a few months to several years.

 While Alzheimer's disease is the most common cause of dementia, diagnosing it requires ruling out other potential causes.
-A definitive Alzheimer's diagnosis can only be made after death when a sample of brain tissue can be examined.
-Careful medical evaluation helps exclude other conditions linked to dementia such as thyroid and vascular disorders.
+Careful medical evaluation helps exclude other conditions linked to dementia such as thyroid and vascular disorders, medications, untreated depression and hearing loss.
 The diagnostic process for Alzheimer's usually includes:

-- A physical exam and medical history -A health care provider will take a history with a review of the patient's prescription drugs, conduct a physical exam (including a neurological exam to test reflexes and coordination), and perform a mental status examination.
+- A physical exam and medical history - A health care provider will take a history with a review of the patient's prescription medications, conduct a physical exam (including a neurological exam to test reflexes and coordination), and perform a neurocognitive examination.
 Laboratory testing of blood, urine or other samples can help rule out other possible causes of symptoms.

 - Neuropsychological testing - Testing of cognitive function, including memory, perception, language and other skills can shed light on the type of impairment present and possible source of the dementia.

-- Brain imaging - Brain imaging tests help rule out structural abnormalities in the brain brought on by blood clots, brain tumor or stroke.
+- Brain imaging - Brain imaging tests help rule out structural abnormalities in the brain brought on by inflammation, brain tumor or stroke.
 Types of studies used most often are magnetic resonance imaging (MRI) and computed tomography (CT).

 Currently there is no cure for Alzheimer's disease.
 The goals of treatment are to slow the progression of the disease while supporting family and caregivers.
-Some medications are used on a short-term basis to slightly improve or stabilize symptoms and slow cognitive decline.
+Some medications are used to improve or stabilize symptoms.
 Other drugs can be used to help with behavioral symptoms, such as sleeplessness and agitation.